 Chronic emergencies that develop gradually but may continue for years.

 Different types of emergencies present different challenges and opportunities for integrating case management into existing child protection systems.
+These can be both formal and informal systems.

 While you should take into account the informal systems and include them as part of the interventions that might be offered through the case management process, the management of cases should be carried out within the formal system to maintain accountability and consistency.
-Particularly when communities are on the move or overwhelmed by emergencies, they may lack the capacity or resources to implement a case management system.
+Particularly when communities are hit by an emergency where case management is needed, they may lack the capacity or resources to implement a case management system.

 During an emergency, child protection systems and case management processes are often overwhelmed by the nature and scale of child protection needs as pre-existing protection concerns increase and new protection concerns arise.
 Additionally existing systems and structures are typically weakened by the impact of the emergency.